JuliaSymbolics/SymbolicUtils.jl/README.md

 for `simplify` to work.
 Other required methods are `operation` and `istree`

 #### `to_symbolic(x::S)`
-Convert your variable type to a `SymbolicUtils.Variable`.
+Convert your variable type to a `SymbolicUtils.Sym`.
 Suppose you have
 ```julia
 struct MySymbol
    s::Symbol